Electronic Box Build Assembly Services

 Bill of Materials (BOM)

-The bill of materials is arguably the most important piece of information supplied to a Electronic Manufacturing Services (EMS) provider.
+The bill of materials is arguably the most important piece of information supplied to an Electronic Manufacturing Services (EMS) provider.
 It is known as the formula, recipe, or ingredients list.
 The BOM helps the EMS understand all of the key components and materials that need to be sourced and what will be provided directly by the client.

 Every item on a bill of materials has a specific purpose, procurement process, and associated cost.
-The BOM should have details with respect to item number, reference designator, part description, quantity, manufacturer name, manufacturer part number, package, part type, etc.
+The BOM should have details with respect to the item number, reference designator, part description, quantity, manufacturer name, manufacturer part number, package, part type, etc.

 A well-crafted bill of materials can help the Electronic Manufacturing Services (EMS) provider anticipate production delays and establish alternative plans for the box build.